DarkForte/LowPoly/docs/README.md

 ### Expected Goals (Plan to achieve):

-* Make a program that loads a picture from disk or camera, and shows the triangulated one on the screen.
+* Make a program that loads a picture from disk or camera, spread random points, triangulate the image, and shows the lo poly style image on the screen.
-* It should contain the edge detector to make outputs better looking.
+* Detect edges in images using existing libraries and spread more points on edges to make outputs better looking.
-* It may not be real-time.
+* Accelerate the algorithm by 2 or more times.

 ### Minimum Goals:

-* Finish the parallel version of Delaunay Triangulation and image input/output features only, without an edge detector.
+* Finish the parallel version of Delaunay Triangulation and achieve at least 2 times speed up.
+* Finish image input/output features so that have displayable demos.
+* May not be able to achieve real-time speed.
+* May not use edge detection.

 ### Ideal Goals:

-* Make a real-time triangulation converter, which captures video by computer camera and shows the triangulated video in a separate window.
+* Make a real-time triangulation converter, which captures video by camera and shows the triangulated video in a separate window.
-* Or, we can build a webpage that allows user to adjust parameters and generates the output interactively.
+* Or, we can build a webpage that allows user to upload their image and generate customizable(number of points etc.) low poly outputs in near realtime.

 ## Platform Choice

-We are planning to use GHC machines for experiments, and we are planning to use C++ for development and OpenCV for some helpers like displaying images on the screen.
+We are planning to use GHC machines for experiments, and we are planning to use C++ for development and OpenCV for some helpers like reading images and displaying images on the screen.

 ## Schedule